Why Would I Want to Use Kratom Potentiators?

 Opioid antagonists are substances that deactivate opioid receptors.
 In other words, they fill them up and produce effects that are basically the opposite of the warm, blissful feelings usually offered.

-Very low doses of opioid antagonists such as naltrexone are able to potentiate, as well as reduce tolerance.
+Very low doses of opioid antagonists such as naltrexone can potentiate as well as reduce tolerance.
 Researchers don’t fully understand why this is.

 The mechanism itself is somewhat understood: ultra-low doses of naltrexone help to prevent the G-protein coupling that occurs when tolerance to opioids is developing .
 What they don’t understand is why ultra-low doses do this, but low doses do not.